RomuloNogueira02/Deep-Learning-Project/README.md

     * fc56935@alunos.fc.ul.pt

 ## Note:
-This project was developt during the Deep Leaning class given by Prof. Nuno Garcia at the Science Faculty of the University of Lisbon.
+This project was developed during the Deep Learning class taught by Prof. Nuno Garcia at the Faculty of Science, University of Lisbon.